yegor256/blog/_drafts/how-to-write.md

 ---

 My [first academic paper](http://dblp.uni-trier.de/db/conf/krdb/krdb98.html#Bugaenko98) was accepted and published in 1998.
-My recent one was rejected by SPLASH just a week ago.
+My most recent one was rejected by SPLASH just a week ago.
 I'm writing two papers right now and co-authoring about ten others.
-So far, my results are very poor: way more rejections than I expect.
+So far, my results are very poor: way more rejections than I expected.
-The key lesson I've learned so far: papers get rejected mostly not because of being essentially wrong.
-Instead, reviewers reject them having no enthusiasm for decrypting a poorly structured text, even though it may have potentially interesting throughts.
+The key lesson I've learned so far: the reason most papers get rejected is not because they are essentially wrong.
+Instead, reviewers reject them because they have no enthusiasm for decrypting a poorly structured text, even though it may contain potentially interesting throughts.
 In this blog post I suggest how to structure a [research paper](https://en.wikipedia.org/wiki/Research_paper).
-Take it with a grain of salt, though.
+Take it with a grain of salt though.

 <!--more-->